eventum/eventum/docs/wiki/Basic-User/Reporting-System.md

 ## Recent Activity

-Displays a form to filter by Activity Type (Phone Calls, Notes, Email, Drafts, Time Tracking, Reminders), date and developer, to generate a table for each Selected Activity for wich exists available data.
+Displays a form to filter by Activity Type (Phone Calls, Notes, Email, Drafts, Time Tracking, Reminders), date and developer, to generate a table for each Selected Activity for which exists available data.

 ## Workload By Date Range